-NPP Acknowledgment of Receipt — What the Rule Actually Requires
+NPP Acknowledgment of Receipt: What the Rule Actually Requires

 The HIPAA Privacy Rule requires a good-faith attempt to obtain written acknowledgment of receipt for direct-treatment providers.
 Here's what that means in practice.

-By NPP Generator Research Team · Published Mar 1, 2026 · Last reviewed Apr 23, 2026
+By NPP Generator Research Team · Published Mar 1, 2026 · Last reviewed Apr 28, 2026 · 2 min read

 The good-faith-effort rule